segmentio/segment-docs/src/connections/sources/catalog/index.md

 hide_toc: true
 landing: true
 icon: symbols/squares-arrow.svg
-excerpt: A list of the availible sources on the Segment platform.
+excerpt: A list of the available sources on the Segment platform.
 layout: catalog
 menu_icon: "read-more"
 redirect_from: